 \subsection{Observing frequency}

-The results of Figures \hyperref[fig:peaksnomag]{7} and \hyperref[fig:peaksmag]{8}, computed for $\nu_\mathrm{em}=345$ GHz, as well as the corresponding interpretations, are very similar to the ones obtained at 230 GHz, so that it is of no interest to plot or repeat them in the case of the higher observing frequency and we will just briefly explain why this resemblance is unsurprising.
+The results of Figures \hyperref[fig:peaksnomag]{7} and \hyperref[fig:peaksmag]{8}, computed for $\nu_\mathrm{em}=345$ GHz, as well as the corresponding interpretations are very similar to the ones obtained at 230 GHz, so it is of no interest to plot or repeat them in the case of the higher observing frequency, and we therefore only briefly explain why this resemblance is unsurprising.
 The observing frequency only intervenes in the computation of the observed intensity in equation \eqref{eq:16}, the emitted intensity and frequency being unchanged.
-Thus, value of the redshift factor of equation \eqref{eq:17} is modified, but not its radial dependence, so that the main impact of the observing frequency is on the value of radiative flux density received in a given band and not on the peak position of normalised intensity cuts.\\ Beyond GR tests, we recall the importance of observing at several frequencies to get physical insights on the complex and multi-wavelength emission process and to improve the interferometric coverage for image reconstruction \citep{ngEHT}.
+Thus, the value of the redshift factor of equation \eqref{eq:17} is modified, but not its radial dependence, so that the main impact of the observing frequency is on the value of radiative flux density received in a given band and not on the peak position of normalised intensity cuts.\\ Beyond gravity tests, we note the importance of observing at several frequencies to get physical insights on the complex and multi-wavelength emission process and to improve the interferometric coverage for image reconstruction \citep{ngEHT}.